zesje/zesje/client/views/home/home.md

 As its name suggests, Zesje has been designed as a **minimal working prototype** during our free time so do not expect any degree of polish.
 Still it can provide a lot of advantages over manual grading, especially when dealing with large courses.

-This notebook is a tutorial and a reference documentation for Zesje.
-If you want to try out different software features, there is a sandbox deployment available at https://sandbox.grading.quantumtinkerer.tudelft.nl; try it out without fear of breaking things.
-Because of spam concerns, its email sending capabilities are limited to the [`sharklasers.com`](https://sharklasers.com) domain that provides temporary mailboxes accessible by anyone.

-## Benefits of using zesje

-+ Moving the grading online: you don't need to deal with paper, updating and processing grades is automated.
-The grading can take place from anywhere.
-+ Zesje is faster than paper-based grading, especially for large courses
-+ Make grading streamlined by allowing to follow a grading scheme that is both clearly defined and easy to adjust.
-+ Export of grades in various formats for postprocessing.
-+ Quick built-in analysis for a progress overview.
-+ Ability to email students their solutions together with detailed feedback.
-From the student perspective this is the killer feature.
-+ Fully open source: if you want to modify anything and implemennt new functionality, you are welcome to do so.
+This notebook is a brief reference of Zesje workflow.

 ## Limitations and disclaimer

-+ **Zesje is a prototype-level software**: it is tested by people using it.
++ **Zesje is a prototype-level software**: it is so far tested by people using it.
 It is not developed by professional web developers, and it certainly has many rough edges.
 + If something breaks, we are very sorry.
 Most likely we'd be able to fix your problem, but we do not provide any guarantees.
-+ Fully trusted users: anyone with the login and password for your zesje installation can do anything.
++ Fully trusted users: anyone with the login and password for your Zesje installation can do anything you can.
 + No change history.
-We do daily backups, but you cannot revert your changes manually.
+When we host Zesje do daily backups, but it does not come out of the box and you cannot revert your changes manually.
++ Zesje was written for use within TU Delft.
+If you want to use it for outside courses, expect to need to tweak it.

 ## Support